 Estate planning is not something to put off until your golden years.
 People of all ages can benefit from having an appropriate plan in place for their assets, whether that plan consists of a simple will or more complex tools for reducing tax burdens or protecting a family business.

-Whether you are a single person looking to create a will, a young couple with children or you are approaching retirement, we can help you create an estate plan that protects your interests.
-Our firm can also handle the most complex estate planning matters involving business succession planning and asset protection for doctors, business owners and other professionals.
+Whether you are a single person looking to create a will, a young couple with children or you are approaching retirement, we can help you create an estate plan that protects your interests, including a will, trusts specific to your goals and other considerations unique to your situation.

 Pensions and Retirement Benefits

 A pension is a regular payment made to you for past services rendered, often after retirement or disability, when you are no longer earning a regular income from employment.
 Pensions are often provided to company employees, government employees and members of labor unions.
 They are usually paid out on a deferred basis, which can provide tax advantages to both employers and retirees.

 If you die after retirement and you are married, your spouse is also entitled to a portion of your pension.
 However, this usually reduces the monthly retirement payments you would have received if the benefits were to be paid just during your lifetime.

 Other retirement benefits that require careful estate planning are: